 Since the advent of Blackmagic raw, Resolve 17 and generation 5 colour science the speed, throughput and computational aspects of using Resolve on Apple hardware offer a quantum leap in efficiency and quality of results.

-The fact that we can now edit, grade and playback 8k, and even 12k images on the new Apple M1 processors using the braw 2.1 player, has established yet another benchmark that other production / post production solutions come nowhere near to, and this works well with the Mobile Lab we have designed.
+The fact that we can now edit, grade and playback 8k, and even 12k images on the new Apple technologies, has established yet another benchmark that other production / post production solutions come nowhere near to, and this works well with the Mobile Lab we have designed.

-For the record, Mike and I use a disciplined approach, not dis-similar to the traditions of shooting and posting with 35mm film, as that is our background.
+To save some disk space, it is worth stating that Mike and I use a disciplined approach, not dis-similar to the traditions of shooting and posting with 35mm film, as that is our background.
 We used to have to use film sparingly, and the same applies to high resolution digital files.
 This enables us to work on set on a reasonably limited number of takes (the so-called "circled takes") contributing, with the other factors, to making the workflow efficient.
-Of course, all takes are backed up on LTO's, but for fast editing work on set only circled takes are used.
+Of course, all takes are backed up on LTO's anyway, but for fast editing work on set we use circled takes.

-Another aspect, when striving towards making 8k-12k production in high quality as cost effective, efficient and fast as possible, is that of saving the cost often associated with conversions and digital copies to other formats to accomodate different editing and colour grading systems.
-The free Resolve software and extensive training courses available to editors and graders makes it very easy for Avid, Final Cut, Premiere, Baselight etc. operators to learn how to use it, and discover that the tool sets are second to none, and much faster to use.
+Another aspect, when striving towards making 8k production in high quality as cost effective, efficient and fast as possible, is that of saving the cost often associated with conversions and digital copies to other formats to accomodate different editing and colour grading systems.
+The free Resolve software available to editors and graders makes it very easy for Avid, Final Cut, Premiere, Baselight etc. operators to learn how to use it, and discover that the tool sets are second to none, and much faster to use.